National Safety Month: MagnaLift & Power-Grip Lift Magnets

 Just like with all machine tools, lift magnets also degrade with continual heavy usage.
 As lift magnets wear, the likelihood of a failure to properly lift increases due to multiple dynamics.
 These dynamics fall under three different categories: load characteristics, preventative maintenance, and natural conditions.

 While this might be a cheat sheet to lift magnet safety, these are not the only considerations when moving your material.
-Specific conditions and material is always going to make lifting safety different from company to company.
+Specific conditions and materials always make lifting safety different from company to company.

 Load characteristics

-Other load characteristics such as weight, length, width, and thickness all make an impact.
-Obviously be sure that the weight of the material is not too much for the magnet to lift beyond its rated lifting capacity, which depends on the model.
+Other load characteristics, such as weight, length, width, and thickness, all make an impact.
+Obviously, ensure the material's weight does not exceed the magnet's rated lifting capacity, which depends on the model.

-The actual material that is being lifted is also crucial in being safe.
-With each alloy containing differing amounts of iron, the strength of connection can differ between two different materials.
+The actual material that is being lifted is also crucial for safety.
+With each alloy containing differing amounts of iron, the strength of the connection can differ between two different materials.
 Keep this in mind as you are lifting different materials.

 Preventative maintenance

-Preventing anything from happening always will come before dealing with the aftermath of an incident taking place.
+Preventing anything from happening will always come before dealing with the aftermath of an incident.
 There’s no difference with lift magnets.
 Keeping the components of the lift magnet current is the main key to preventative maintenance.

 A majority of the magnets designed and built under the MagnaLift and Power-Grip lines are operated by a regular car battery.
-With each battery, maintaining a solid charge is important to magnet a strength.
-A battery that is low on power will cause the magnet to lose some power that it should have.
+With each battery, maintaining a solid charge is important to magnetize a lift magnet to full strength.
+A battery that is low on power will cause the magnet to lose some of its power.
 An overnight charge will give the battery and magnet the ability to lift all day.

-The panel meter indicates the degree of charge of the battery.
-For a fully charged battery the meter pointer will be ¼ into the safe green area on the magnet side and represents 12 volts.
+The panel meter indicates the battery's charge level.
+For a fully charged battery, the meter pointer will be ¼ into the safe green area on the magnet side, indicating 12 volts.
 The green/red boundary represents 10.8 battery volts.
-Further dropping of voltage (into RED zone) reduces the magnet lifting capacity to an unsafe condition.
+Further dropping of voltage (into the RED zone) reduces the magnet lifting capacity to an unsafe condition.
 If in the red zone, the magnet should not be used to lift.

 Natural Conditions

-Of course not everything is always in the operator’s control.
-Natural conditions such as temperature that the magnet is operated in affects the lifting ability of the magnet.
+Of course, not everything is always in the operator’s control.
+Natural conditions, such as the temperature in which the magnet is operated, affect the lifting ability of the magnet.
 Car batteries can be affected by temperature changes.
 Think of how difficult it is to start a car in the middle of winter.
 Applying that to lift magnets, operators need to be wary of how the magnet is stored and sudden temperature changes with their lift magnets.

 MagnaLift & Power-Grip Lift Magnets